exercism/csharp/exercises/concept/weighing-machine/.meta/design.md

 - `Properties.csproj`: the C# project file.
 - `PropertiesTest.cs`: the test suite.
 - `Properties.cs`. the stub implementation file, which is the starting point for students to work on the exercise.
-- `.meta/Example.cs`: an example implementation that passes all the tests.
+- `.meta/Exemplar.cs`: an exemplar implementation that passes all the tests.

 Check out the [`floating-point-numbers exercise`][csharp-docs-concept-exercises-numbers-floating-point] for an example on what these files should look like.